daden-ms/arm/README.md

-Step 1) Deployment of Multiple Resources, including:
+### Step 1) Deployment of Multiple Resources, including:
 -----------------------------------------
 1. Service Bus,
 2. Event Hub,
 3. Stream Analytics Job
 4. SQL Server, SQL Data Warehouse,
+5. Azure Storage Account
 5. Azure Data Lake Store Account
 6. Azure Data Lake Analytics Account

+You will need a unique string to identify your deployment.
+We suggest you use only letter and number in this string and the length should not be greater than 9.
+Please open your memo file and write down "unique:[unique]" with "[unique]" replaced with your actual unique string.
 To get started, click the below button.

 <a target="_blank" id="deploy-to-azure" href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdaden-ms%2Farm%2Fmaster%2Fazuredeploy_part1.json"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-This will create a new "blade" in the Azure portal.
+This will create a new "blade" in the Azure portal(https://ms.portal.azure.com).

 ![](media/arm1.PNG)